 Be warned: this game is about surviving, not running and gunning.
 You will die, a LOT.
 You have to be stealthy, smart, and quick.
 Happy hunting!

-If you were a fan of the great Knight of the Old Republic and its sequel, this is a must play the mod.
+If you were a fan of the great Knight of the Old Republic and its sequel, this is a must-play mod.
 It takes the second game in the series and adds a lot of cut content that didn’t make it into the final release of Knights of the Old Republic II: The Sith Lords.

 This adds so much that will make any dissatisfied KOTOR gamer happy about the somewhat lacking quests and ending of KOTOR II.
 The Knights of the Old Republic games are cheap, and often on sale.
 If you haven’t played either, do it now!
 And when you get the second, definitely download the restored content for a more cohesive, complete experience.

 XCOM Enemy Unknown is an addictive tactical turn-based shooter that pits the player versus the bloodthirsty hordes of alien invaders.
-Over the course of the game, you develop new weapons, armor, and items to take back planet earth.
+Throughout the game, you develop new weapons, armor, and items to take back planet earth.
 Long War adds nuance and detail to an already award-winning game.

 It takes the difficulty and turns it to 11.
 It also lives up to its name and makes the game long.
 On top of this, new voice acting, 12 player squads, and new missions populate this solid mod for a game that is already a 9/10.